 Measure out 10 grams of each coffee into each cup and grind to a medium fineness.

-I usually grind the coffee for cupping to a similar fineness as when I make coffee in the Chemex (with my Baratza Encore grinder, it is approximately a 22 setting).
+Grind the coffee medium fine (a bit finer than you would for pour over).
+I usually am around 17-20 on a Comandante grinder.
 After grinding the coffee, pour it back into the tasting cup.
-Be sure to clean the grinder after each coffee to make sure there isn’t any cross-contamination.
+Be sure to use a few beans from the new coffee to “purge” the grinder after each coffee to make sure there isn’t any cross-contamination.

 Smell the coffees

 The way the coffees smell before brewing is called the fragrance (vs. after brewing, which is called the aroma).
 There can be differences in smell throughout the process, so it is important to smell at every step.
 Take notes of the fragrance on the tasting sheet.
 Some questions to ask at this step: What flavors do you smell?
 What do the smells remind you of?

 Heat the water to 208°F ± 2°F (97°C–99°C).
 If you don’t have an electric kettle, you can boil water and let it cool for just a few seconds.
 Pour the water over the coffee grounds, making sure to saturate all of the coffee.
 The water-to-coffee ratio should be 17:1, so with 10 grams of coffee you should pour 170 grams of water.